Tips and Tools for Effective Workplace Communication

 Although many employees like to complain about sitting in meetings that could have easily been emails, meetings are an indispensable part of work life.
 Tools have no control over how meetings are run, but they certainly can provide opportunities and features that assist team collaboration and communication.

 As you can probably tell, good communication has an important role in the workplace.
 The pandemic has shifted the way in which we communicate and the role communication plays in our daily lives.
-Who would’ve thought that the entire world would begin to live a nearly virtual life, with working from home and online school become the “new normal”.
+Who would’ve thought that the entire world would begin to live a nearly virtual life, with working from home and online school becoming the “new normal”?

 Either way, we hope you are staying safe and able to continue life with the help of digital tools.
 Whether you use project management or team chat tools for professional or personal use, we’d love to know which are your favorite and why.